Education is for life

 Higher education is for everyone – regardless of age or background.

 - Every year thousands of adults take the opportunity to develop themselves, and their careers, through higher education.

-- They make up around a third of all full-time undergraduate students, though most study part-time.
+- Most study part-time, but mature students also make up around a third of all full-time undergraduates.

 Who are mature students?

 There is no typical mature student.
 Defined as any student aged 21 or over at the start of their studies, around two fifths are aged between 21 and 24, a fifth between 25 and 29, and a further two fifths are over 30 when they commence their courses.

 They study for many different reasons – for example:

 - to pursue an interest